Objectivity of classical quantum stochastic processes: Conclusions

-Apart from the SF condition, we have also found a weaker (than SF) consistent measurements (CM) condition~\eqref{eq:KCC_condition} for Kolmogorovian consistency of $\{P_n\}_{n=1}^\infty$.
-In fact, CM and KC conditions are equivalent---it is a direct consequence of relation~\eqref{eq:generalized_KC} between Born distributions, a new and interesting formal result in itself.
-However, we have argued that the stronger SF condition is physically more substantial: when it is satisfied, the CM\&KC are, of course, implied, but more importantly, it also brings about the symmetry between the perceptions of classical and non-classical observers.
-Hence, it seems more vital---even from practical point of view because of potential implementation of stochastic simulations of open system dynamics, see Eq.~\eqref{eq:approx_sample_avg}---to verify whether SF is satisfied, over just checking for CM\&KC.
-If one accepts this assessment, then the only real value of CM\&KC would come from its potential ability to determine the status of SF.
-Even though is it probable that CM is actually a spurious condition (i.e., it can only be satisfied when SF is satisfied), we cannot dismiss the possibility that Kolmogorovian consistency could be satisfied without SF; therefore, at this time, the consistency (or rather its violation) can serve only as a witness of surrogate field condition violation.
+Besides identifying the SF condition, we have also found a weaker consistent measurements (CM) condition~\eqref{eq:KCC_condition} for Kolmogorovian consistency of $\{P_n\}_{n=1}^\infty$.
+In fact, CM and KC conditions are equivalent, as directly implied by relation~\eqref{eq:generalized_KC} between Born distributions, which is a novel and interesting formal result in itself.
+However, we have argued that the stronger SF condition holds greater physical significance: when satisfied, it not only implies CM\&KC but, more importantly, it also brings about the symmetry between the perceptions of classical and non-classical observers.
+Hence, it seems more vital---even from practical point of view because of potential implementation of stochastic simulations of open system dynamics, see Eq.~\eqref{eq:approx_sample_avg}---to verify whether SF is satisfied, over merely confirming CM\&KC.
+If one accepts this assessment, then CM\&KC's primary value would lie in its potential ability to determine the status of SF.
+Even though is it likely that CM is actually a spurious condition (i.e., it can only be satisfied when SF is satisfied), we cannot dismiss the possibility that Kolmogorovian consistency might occur independently of SF.
+Thus, at present, the consistency (or rather its violation) can serve only as a witness of surrogate field condition violation.

 \acknowledgements The authors would like to thank D. Chru\'{s}ci\'{n}ski, D. Lonigro, F. Sakuldee, M. Gajda, F. Gampel, P. Strasberg, and S. Milz for many illuminating discussions and useful comments on the manuscript.